tosin2013/dddhexagonalworkshop/03-Anticorruption-Layer/Overview.md

-# Module 3: Integrating with External Systems with an Anti-Corruption Layer
+# Module 3: Integrating with External Systems with an Anticorruption Layer

 ## Overview

 In this iteration we will integrate with a fictitious external service, "Salesteam," that registers customers and sends the registrations over in bulk.
 We will implement an **Anti-Corruption Layer (ACL)** to ensure that our domain model remains clean and unaffected by the external system's data structure.

+There are multiple apporaches for integrating with external systems.
+We will be using an Anticorruption Layer which is the most defensive pattern and completely isolates our Bounded Context from the external system.

 ## DDD Concepts Covered

-- **Anti-Corruption Layer**: A protective boundary between our domain model and external systems
+- **Anticorruption Layer**: A protective boundary between our domain model and external systems
 - **Model Translation**: Converting external concepts to domain concepts
 - **Integration Patterns**: How external systems can integrate with bounded contexts
 - **Domain Protection**: Maintaining domain integrity when integrating with external systems